-Notes:
+Notes to Schedule:

-Actual July 1, 2019 through June 30, 2020 compensation information was provided by VCERA.
+Actual July 1, 2020 through June 30, 2021 compensation information was provided by VCERA.
 Results may not total due to rounding.

 The Net Pension Liability (NPL) for each tier is the Total Pension Liability (TPL) minus the Plan's Fiduciary Net Position.
 The TPL for each tier is obtained from internal valuation results based on the actual participants in each tier.
 The Plan's Fiduciary Net Position for each tier was determined by adjusting each tier's internally tracked valuation value of assets (which is used to determine employer contribution rates by tier) by the ratio of the total VCERA Plan's Fiduciary Net Position to total VCERA valuation value of assets.
-Based on this methodology, any non-valuation reserves (such as the \$27.50 Supplemental Medical Benefit) are allocated amongst the tiers based on each tier's valuation value of assets.
+Based on this methodology, any non-valuation reserves (such as the \$27.50 non-vested supplemental reserve) are allocated amongst the tiers based on each tier's valuation value of assets.